When Rakkas fails to match a URL with a page component, it will look for a

 .tsx, Rakkas's default 404 page is very basic unstyled.

-StyledLink component points to a non-existent page, Rakkas will do a full page reload before showing a 404 page just in case the URL is pointing to a static asset.
+StyledLink component points to a non-existent page, Rakkas will do a full page reload before showing a 404 page just in case the URL is pointing to a non-page route like an API endpoint or a static file.